VascoSch92/data_structure/README.md

 | `pop`      | Remove and return the largest element from the heap. | O(1)                |
 | `max`      | Return the largest element without removing it.      | O(1)                |

-### Min Heap
+### Min Binary Heap

-A min heap is a specific type of binary heap where the value of each parent node is greater than or equal to the values of its children.
-This ensures that the largest element is always at the root of the tree.
+A max binary heap is a heap data structure that takes the form of a binary tree.
+The smaller element is always at the root of the tree.

 #### Instantiation

-- Empty: `min_heap = MinHeap()`
+- Empty: `min_heap = MinBinaryHeap()`

-- From a Sequence type object of strings: `min_heap = MinHeap(SEQUENCE_TYPE_OBJECT)`
+- From a Sequence type object of strings: `min_heap = MinBinaryHeap(SEQUENCE_TYPE_OBJECT)`

 #### Methods